Ben-Norris/RandomCurve/README.md

 This is a Blender add-on that generates random curves.
 It was mostly created to learn the add-on creating process but it can still generate some cool results.

 <h1>Installation</h1>
 Download the zip.
 Open Blender.
 Edit > Preferences > Add-ons.
-Click the install button at the top and navigate to the zip.</br>
+Click the install button at the top and navigate to the zip.
+Random curve is in the "n" menu (hot key n when in 3D viewport) under the tab Random Curves.</br>

 ![screenshot](images/screencap.JPG?raw=true)